Mohammedan SC (Kolkata): Vivekananda Yuba Bharati Krirangan

-Mohammedan plays most of its major fixtures at Vivekananda Yuba Bharati Krirangan, commonly called Salt Lake Stadium, located in the suburb of Bidhannagar in Kolkata.
+Mohammedan plays its major fixtures at Vivekananda Yuba Bharati Krirangan, commonly called Salt Lake Stadium, located in the suburb of Bidhannagar in Kolkata.
 A multi-purpose stadium owned by the Government of West Bengal under Youth Affairs and Sports Department, the VYKB primarily hosts football matches, apart from occasional track and field events.
 The stadium was built in 1984, predominately for matches like Kolkata Derby that featured attendance too huge for the grounds in Maidan to accommodate.
 Before its renovation in 2011, it was the largest football stadium in the world by capacity of 120,000.
 Prior to the construction and opening of Rungrado 1st of May Stadium in 1989, it was the largest football stadium in the world.
 It is currently the fourth largest sports stadium in Asia by capacity.
 The gigantic stadium features three tiers of concrete galleries with nine entry gates, including a VIP gate, and 30 ramps for the spectators to reach the viewing blocks.
-The stadium has been mostly used to host major home games like in National Football League and I-League.
+The stadium has been mostly used to host major home games like in the Indian Super League, National Football League and the I-League.
+Since its promotion to Indian Super League in 2024, Mohammedan uses it to host the derbies against the other two Kolkata giants in ISL, East Bengal and Mohun Bagan.

 Mohammedan Sporting Ground

 The Mohammedan Sporting Ground is operated by Mohammedan, which is located in Maidan on the northern side of Fort William and adjacent to the club tent.
 The ground has natural grass turf with a capacity of 25,000.
 After the renovations in 2017, the ground was installed with floodlights, an air-conditioned press room and a gymnasium named after The Greatest Muhammad Ali to honour his visit to the club in December 1990.
-Yet the stadium is not upto the standards required to host top-tier league matches and currently the stadium mostly hosts matches for Calcutta Football League, lower division leagues and youth tournaments.
+Currently, the stadium is used by the club's senior football team as their training facility and also hosts matches of the Calcutta Football League, lower division leagues and youth tournaments.

+Kishore Bharati Krirangan

+Kishore Bharati Krirangan is a multi-purpose stadium in Kolkata, West Bengal. used mainly for football matches.
+The capacity of the stadium is 12,000 and the size of the sports complex is 13 acres.
+The stadium plays host to Mohammedan SC's non-derby Indian Super League matches and lower division Calcutta Football League matches.
+It has occasionally hosted Calcutta Premier Division matches.
+Sports meets of different schools are also held here.